RaviTambade/linux/kernel.md

 ### Linux Kernel Architecture
 <img src="/images/Kernel/LinuxKernelArchitecture.jpg"/>

-As to kernel architecture, Linux is a monolithic kernel operating system, and the whole kernel is very compact [5].
+As to kernel architecture, Linux is a monolithic kernel operating system, and the whole kernel is very compact.
 Maintaining for this type of kernel is difficult, and the kernel takes up more memory space in running time.

 ### Windows Kernel Architecture
 <img src="/images/Kernel/WindowsKernelArchitecture.jpg"/>

 Windows is a microkernel operating system.
 As a result, it makes many operating system functions modularity and is easy for maintaining and extension for operating system.
 However, the system running efficiency is lower than monolithic kernel.
 It is worth noting that the graphics drivers of Windows operating system are directly running on the hardware, thus Windows have better graphics capabilities, which makes up for the lower running efficiency.

 Actually, it is difficult to distinguish between monolithic kernel and microkernel because there is one trend of kernel development :
 -  The services provided by operating system that has a monolithic kernel are more modular, that is to say, this kind of operating system allow dynamic loading,